Muhammad Muhsin Ibrahim

 No denying that the north suffers

-more in the hands of President Jonathan, but nobody is immune.
+more under President Jonathan, but nobody is immune.
 The dreadful depreciation

 continuation of Jonathan is not peculiarly a northern problem.
 It’s all ours.